What is a Paralegal?

 What Type of Education Do You Need to Become a Paralegal?

+Many college bound students want to know how to become a paralegal.
 While there are formal paralegal education programs that result in degrees exceeding a master’s degree, some paralegals have only on-the-job training to support their knowledge.
 Only a small number of accredited colleges and universities off degree seeking programs in paralegal studies.
 Previous work experience in an office (or preferably a law firm) will aid a potential candidate searching for employment opportunities.

 Employers are looking specific qualities in a paralegal including communication, computer, interpersonal, organizational and research skills many qualities.
 Some employers may hire paralegals with limited experience and provide on the job training if this person has all of the qualities previously mentioned.